LauraBromley/penguin-inference-api/aws-layer/README.md

 In order to get the correctly installed files.
 I used [Docker](https://docs.docker.com/get-started/) to create a Linux docker image where I could install the python packages.
 I used a base image of [Amazon Linux](https://hub.docker.com/_/amazonlinux/) which is the environment used by AWS lambda functions.

-NB I am new to Docker, and AWS for that matter, so this may not be the most efficient way to do it, but it worked for me and was fairly straightforward.

 Docker File:

 ```Dockerfile